-If you aren't cooking your Denver steak immediately, it will keep in the refrigerator for 3 to 5 days.
-You can also freeze the steak for 3 months and sometimes longer, depending on the source of the beef.
+If you aren't cooking your Denver steak immediately, it will keep in the refrigerator for three to five days.
+You can also freeze the steak for three months and sometimes longer, depending on the source of the beef.
 To maintain the most freshness, remove the steak from the store packaging and rewrap in freezer bags or butcher paper, removing as much air as possible; or use a vacuum sealer if you have one.

 To thaw frozen steaks, move to the refrigerator ahead of time, or place—still in the wrapping—in cold water to defrost.